PGS Geophysical Advisor, Marine Contract, Asia Pacific

 Maz Farouki has a BSc degree in physics from Manchester University and more than 40 years of industry experience with seismic contractors, mostly on overseas assignments.
 He has lived and worked in the United Kingdom, Zaire, Pakistan, Algeria, Egypt, the United States, Australia, Norway, Singapore and Malaysia, holding technical and management positions in data processing, imaging, and marine geophysics.
 Most of his tenure has been with two employers: the Seismograph Service Companies from the late 1970s and Petroleum GeoServices (PGS) from the 1990s.
 For a number of years he specialized in velocity model building and depth imaging at a time when the discipline was in its infancy in the industry.
 His current position is geophysical advisor for PGS Asia Pacific Marine Contract based in Kuala Lumpur, Malaysia.
 He is an active member of SEG and EAGE and has received ‘best paper’ awards at industry regional conferences and workshops.

-Please check back for lecture locations and dates.
+Please contact Host Sections for lecture locations and dates.

 8801 S. Yale Ave.
 Suite 500